earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster03-lidar-raster-data.md

 ---
 layout: single
-title: "Introduction to lidar raster data products"
+title: "Introduction to lidar raster data products in R - remote sensing data"
-excerpt: "This lesson reviews how a lidar data point cloud is converted to a raster."
+excerpt: "This lesson reviews how a lidar data point cloud is converted to a raster format such as a geotiff."
 authors: ['Leah Wasser']
-lastModified: '2017-04-25'
+modified: '2017-05-04'
 category: [course-materials]
 class-lesson: ['class-lidar-r']
 permalink: /course-materials/earth-analytics/week-3/lidar-raster-data/